codefellows/setup-guide/README.md

 This setup should be done in a single session.
 Please allow up to an hour or more to complete.

+You do not need to understand what this process is doing.
+This is a vital step that will allow you to use technologies required throughout the Code Fellows curriculum.

 ## Download and Install [Chrome for mac](https://www.google.com/chrome/).

 ### Set Chrome as default browser.